DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 * `storage.objects.get`
 * `storage.objects.list`

-**Note:** This can be a custom role, or you can utilize existing Google Cloud roles `roles/storage.legacyObjectReader` and `roles/storage.legacyBucketWriter`
+**Note:** This can be a custom role, or you can use existing Google Cloud roles `roles/storage.legacyObjectReader` and `roles/storage.legacyBucketWriter`

 #### Configure required export project access
 [Add the service account as a principal on the export dataset project resource][7] and assign a role with the following permissions: